Last Updated on

 Hence, all blood tests done at home or the collection centre are safe and accurate as long as you chose a reputed laboratory.

 Can You Request Additional Tests?

 There are few conditions for which tests are not offered as a part of first-trimester screening blood test routine.
 In the following cases, you may request an additional blood test.

 - If you have a pet at home and you feel that you are in danger of being infected with toxoplasmosis which usually spreads through cat poop, soil or undercooked meat, then you must request your doctor to test you for the same.
 Toxoplasmosis can damage a developing baby or can be a cause of miscarriage.
 Hence, you must be careful.

-- If you are worried about being infected by Group B strep, then you can ask your doctor to test you for the same in late pregnancy, around the 37th week.
-An infected mother can pass it on to her child who may fall very ill soon after birth.
+- If you are worried about being infected by Group B strep, you can ask your doctor to test you for the same in late pregnancy, around the 37th week.
+An infected mother can pass it on to her child, who may fall very ill soon after birth.

 - If you feel that you are at the risk of contracting Hepatitis C, then you should approach your doctor for a blood test.
 Your chances of contracting hepatitis C are high if you have injected drugs in the past, or have tattoos and body piercings.

 Will You Be Tested for Blood Cell Disorders?

 Yes, as mentioned before, you will be offered to test for blood cell disorders like sickle cells disorder and Thalassemia.
 These disorders can make you anaemic, and you may also end up passing it to your little one.
 Usually, all pregnant women who live in an area where these conditions are common are offered to take the blood cells disorder tests.
 If you have a history of anaemia, you may as well let your doctor know in advance and offer to take up the blood cells disorder tests.